elBukkit/MagicPlugin/Magic/MIGRATION.md

 ## Restoring Previous Behavior
  - You may use "example: 6" in config.yml to undo the following config changes:
    - Skill Points renamed to Spell Points
-   - Cast messages got to chat instead of action bar
+   - Cast messages go to chat instead of action bar
    - Default wand configs will use old behavior for actions and flags (per below)
+   - Wands aren't class-based and store data as normal

+## 7.0

+ - The "heroes" wand has been removed.
+I hope to replace it with a class-based wand option, but it didn't seem very popular and was a pain to keep working.

 ## 6.9